swyxio/ai-notes/README.md

   - quest for photorealism https://www.reddit.com/r/StableDiffusion/comments/x9zmjd/quest_for_ultimate_photorealism_part_2_colors/
     - https://medium.com/merzazine/prompt-design-for-dall-e-photorealism-emulating-reality-6f478df6f186
   - settings tweaking https://www.reddit.com/r/StableDiffusion/comments/x3k79h/the_feeling_of_discovery_sd_is_like_a_great_proc/
+- Advanced
+  - teach AI how to fish - You are X, you can do Y: https://github.com/nat/natbot/blob/main/natbot.py
 - https://creator.nightcafe.studio/vqgan-clip-keyword-modifier-comparison VQGAN+CLIP Keyword Modifier Comparison
 We compared 126 keyword modifiers with the same prompt and initial image.
 These are the results.
   - https://creator.nightcafe.studio/collection/8dMYgKm1eVXG7z9pV23W